Anvil Hotplate Care

 After an extended period without use, you may notice some small areas of corrosion or rust appearing.
 Please note that this is normal, and once you have heated the hotplate and followed the steps below, the corrosion will disappear.

 Use the scraper to clear the surface of any ash, debris and cooked on food scraps.

-Pour oil over the surface.
+Pour cooking oil over the surface.
 Pay particular attention to very hot areas (inner edges of the plate can exceed 350C, hot enough to burn off some of the seasoning) and areas that are not often cooked on.

-Rub the oil thoroughly into the surface with a collection of kitchen roll.
-Your last coat of oil should be after the hotplate has cooled sufficiently and not to burn off the oil.
+Rub the cooking oil thoroughly into the surface with a collection of kitchen roll.
+Your last coat of cooking oil should be after the hotplate has cooled sufficiently and not to burn off the oil.